eyaler/uku3le/README.md

 A simpler 3-string tuning for ukulele.

-Play 25% of songs - with only 2 fingers!
+Play 25% of songs - with only two fingers!

 We optimized a ukulele tuning to allow playing chords for a maximum number of songs with a minimum number of fingers, and trying to give the more important chords the easier fingering.
 We do not allow barres nor muted strings.